johnathan79717/stop-nba-redirect/README.md

-#Stop NBA Redirect
+#Stop NBA Redirect V0.0.2
+It is hosted here: https://addons.mozilla.org/en-US/firefox/addon/stop-nba-redirect/

-With this add-on, when you navigate to http://nba.com, you will not be redirect to http://nba.udn.com.
+With this add-on, when you navigate to http://nba.com, you will not be redirect to your countries' local sites.

-Currently it only works if you're in Taiwan.
-If you want this to support your own country, please open an issue and tell me the url that you'll be redirected to.
-Thanks.
+Supported countries:
+* Taiwan
+* Australia
+* UK
+* Philippines
+* Japan
+* Italy
+* France
+* Germany

+We plan to support more countries soon, but you can still contact me if you want your countries to be supported, so that I can prioritize.
+Thanks!